-Host-based agents monitor system activity for signs of suspicious behavior, including repeated failed login attempts, changes to the system registry, or backdoor installations.
+Endpoint agents monitor system activity for signs of suspicious behavior, including repeated failed login attempts, changes to the system registry, or backdoor installations.

-Therefore, the passive nature of host-based technologies means they best suited to use in conjunction the other types of security scans listed here to take advantage of complementary strengths.
+Therefore, the passive nature of endpoint agents means they are best suited to use in conjunction with the other types of security scans listed here to take advantage of complementary strengths.

-Penetration Testing Tools
+3. Penetration Testing Tools

 These attacks help verify the effectiveness of your cybersecurity efforts, identify any potential weak spots, and test the human response capabilities of your security team and IT partners.
 Valuable and effective penetration testing tools are vital to gauge your system’s security posture.

-Types of penetration tests include:
+Types of penetration testing tools include:

+- Clear Box Tests.
 Your organization provides penetration testers with a variety of security information relating to your systems to help them easily find vulnerabilities.

+- Blind Tests.
 Your company provides penetration testers with no security information about the system being penetrated with the goal of exposing vulnerabilities that would otherwise go undetected.

+- Double-Blind Tests.
 Penetration testers attempt to find vulnerabilities in external-facing applications, such as websites, that can be accessed remotely.

+- Internal Tests.
 Penetration testing takes place on-premises and focuses on security vulnerabilities that someone within your organization may use for their advantage.

 - API Penetration Testing.
 Simulating attacks via your application program interface (API) will let you simulate the steps a cybercriminal can take toward exploit.